benjystanton/benjystanton.github.io/src/posts/2025-04-13-a-technique-for-getting-team-alignment.md

 I know stakeholders desires may not always be user-centred.
 But, without their support and sponsorship, projects can become completely derailed.
 Money and effort can be wasted, leading to missed opportunities to improve services for users.

-A felt a strong desire to try a different approach, before things descended into a battle over "user-centred design (UCD) purism" versus "protecting the ways things have always been done".
+I felt the need to try a different approach, before things descended into a battle over "user-centred design (UCD) purism" versus "protecting the ways things have always been done".

 Around the same time, an old teammate got in touch.
 They were looking for a document we'd used previously to review requirements and gather input from the whole team on a previous project.